sudoblark/sudoblark.terraform.modularised-demo/README.md

 such that Python apps following their respective best-practices, and we have a single source of truth for state machine JSON etc.
 - `infrastructure` contains both:
-  - `example-account` folders, one per account
+  - `example-account` folders, one per account, which instantiate modules
   - `modules` folder to act as a top-level for re-usable Terraform modules

 This repo is intended to be used for demonstration purposes when delivering